diandrarad/NeuroFriends/README.md

 - Set up a virtual environment in the project directory
 - Install the required dependencies by running pip install -r requirements.txt
 - To run the project, all you have to do is go "flask run" in your terminal window.

+Once the web application is running, you can use the provided functionality by navigating to the appropriate route:

+- /user: View your own profile or update your profile information
+- /user/<int:user_id>: View another user's profile
+- /messaging: View your private messages and send new messages
+- /forum: View and create forum posts, as well as edit or delete your own posts
+- /events: View events, as well as create or edit events you are hosting
+- /resources: View and create resources, as well as edit or delete your own resources
+Note: Some functionality may require you to be logged in or have appropriate permissions.